Consider 9 healthy dog breeds with the longest lifespans

 Toy Poodle

-The Toy Poodle is popular with many dog lovers because of its small size, immense intelligence, and hypoallergenic coat.
+The Toy Poodle is popular among many dog lovers due to its small size, immense intelligence, and hypoallergenic coat.

-But did you know that the Toy Poodle also has one of the longest lifespans of any dog breed?
+However, did you know that the Toy Poodle also has one of the longest lifespans among all dog breeds?
 Toy Poodles typically live 12 to 15 years, and some live into their 20s.

-Regular brushing and dental checkups are essential to keep your Toy Poodle’s teeth healthy.
+Regular brushing and dental checkups are essential for maintaining your Toy Poodle’s dental health.
 With proper care, they can enjoy a long and healthy life.

 Why the breed’s a great choice